Defining the 'style' in Lifestyle for MS

 Lifestyle Changes is about Creating Balance

 Your inner muse, your MS, is trying to create more balance in your life.
-And to create balance, we need to find those things that feed our souls.
-Those pleasures that are not for anyone else, but for ourselves.
+And to create balance, you need to find those things that feed your soul.
+Those pleasures that are not for anyone else, but you.

 I invite you to have a date with this inner muse.
 Explore the things that you used to do as a kid.
 Those things you really loved that you somehow grew out of.
 Bring them back and nurture them.
 And when you do, you will notice a lot of things begin to shift.